mykolaharmash/git-jump/README.md

 ## How It Looks In Action

-...Video of the tool...
+<video src="./demo.mp4" muted autoplay loop></video>

 ## How To Enable <kbd>Option/Alt</kbd>+<kbd>\<number\></kbd> Shortcut

-In some terminals this shortcut might be disabled by default, here is how to make it work in some apps:
+It might be disabled by default in your terminal, here is how to make it work in some apps.

 ### iTerm 2